mdiller/rock-assistant/README.md

 ![demo](docs/images/run_example2.png)

-The above Example uses this as the system prompt: (which you can see specified in the metadata)
+The above Example uses this as the system prompt: (by specifying it in the metadata at the top of the file)
 ![demo](docs/images/run_example2_prompt.png)

 ## The log